 Spread or Modes of Transmission:

-- Contact with contaminated blood or blood products
+- Contact with contaminated blood

 - Invasive medical procedures using contaminated equipment

 This happens when the medical staff is not qualified enough or is careless—the tiny drops of contaminated blood that are impossible to see with naked eyes cause hepatitis.

 - From mother to the fetus (only for hepatitis B)

 Only hepatitis B is the type that can be genetic or spread from mother to child.
 Therefore, preventive measures are taken during pregnancy to stop such conditions.